 D. Communication of Requests to the Chesapeake Bay Program

 The WQGIT Coordinator will distribute on a monthly basis an email with a status update on the existing BMP Expert Panels and a notification of those Panels that are expected to be convened within the next three months.
-These email communications will be sent to all of the GITs, STAC, and STAR so the Partnership is fully aware of the Panels underway and what is expected to undergo the Panel process in the near future.
+These email communications will be sent to all of the GITs, the Advisory Committees, and STAR so the Partnership is fully aware of the Panels underway and what is expected to undergo the Panel process in the near future.
 Specific questions about the Panels listed in the monthly email updates should be sent to the WQGIT Coordinator and Staffers.

 IIA.
 Review Process for New Estimates